arkil/IllumioCodingChallenge/README.md

 # Refinements
-* Radix Tree can be used to compressed
+* Radix Tree can be used to compressed common nodes in Trie
-* Merging of ranges will generate less Tries and space can be optimized.
+* Interval Tree and Segment Tree are also feasible and more optimized to query over range (since query doesn't have ranges for port and ip, Trie is equally efficient)
+* Mapping port and IP will help to reduce space complexity

 # Teams